Employer of Record

 Ongoing Compliance for Pension Plans

-Statutory pensions are funded through social security contributions, requiring no specific action from employers.
-Company-provided pension plans typically define contributions as a percentage of the employee’s gross salary, with regulations outlined in the pension plan or insurance contract.
+Statutory pensions are funded through social security contributions.
+Company-provided pension plans typically define contributions as a percentage of the employee’s gross salary, with detailed rules laid down in the pension plan or insurance contract.

 Payroll Requirements

-• Pay Slips: Employers must provide pay slips detailing the calculation of monthly salaries, benefits, and deductions each time an amount is disbursed, such as salaries, vacation pay, bonuses, and year-end premiums.
+• Pay Slips: Employers must provide pay slips detailing the calculation of salaries, benefits, and deductions each time remuneration is paid.

-• Holiday Pay: Employees are entitled to receive payment for annual leave, which consists of:
+• Holiday Pay: Employees are entitled to payment for annual leave, which generally consists of:

-• Normal salary for legal holidays (single holiday allowance).
+• Normal salary for legal holidays and ordinary vacation pay.

-• The calculation of holiday pay is complex, combining fixed and variable components and differing treatments under social security regulations.
-The fixed part is based on regular salary and any fixed gross payments, while the variable part is calculated from bonuses and commissions earned over the past year.
+• The calculation of holiday pay is complex, combining fixed and variable components and differing treatments under social security rules.

-• Year-End Bonus: Employees may be entitled to a year-end bonus if specified by law or in collective agreements.
-There is no statutory entitlement at the federal level, so employers should verify any such provisions within their joint committee or company policies.
+• Year-End Bonus: Employees may be entitled to a year-end bonus if provided by law, collective agreements, sectoral joint committee rules, or company policy.
+There is no universal statutory entitlement at federal level for all employees.

-• Year-End Documents: Employers must prepare individual tax forms and summary statements annually, reporting expenses such as remuneration, commissions, and benefits.
-For regular employee remuneration, the tax form 281.10 (covering all payments made in the previous calendar year) and summary sheet 325.10 (a summary for tax authorities) must be completed.
-Employees use the 281.10 form to file their annual tax return.
+• Year-End Documents: Employers must prepare individual tax forms and summary statements annually.
+For regular employee remuneration, tax form 281.10 and summary sheet 325.10 must be completed.

 Minimum Wages